girip11/bash_scripting/bash_guide/14_functions.md

 Function call is equivalent to a command.
 Nesting of functions is possible.

 Functions can access and modify global variables. local variables inside a function are not visible outside. local variables are defined using the `local` keyword.
+Any variable defined inside a function using `declare` builtin will be local by default.

-Before a function is called, all variables defined inside the function are invisible outside that function.
 Inside a function, local variable hides the global variables with the same name.
 Without the **local** keyword, variable inside the function becomes **globally available to that script**.

 ```Bash
 function print_message(){